-I am an evolutionary geneticist and the University of California-Davis.
-My research evaluates the origin and maintenance of
+I am an evolutionary geneticist at the University of California-Davis.
+My research evaluates the origin and maintenance of sexual dimorphism.

 During my Ph.D.
 I studied the role of sexual imprinting on reproductive isolation between two closely related species of Peromyscus mice (P. leucopus and P. gossypinus).
 I found that learned mating preferences have a profound affect on preventing hybridization in this species pair.